profharris/GOOUUU-Tech-ESP32-S3-CAM-Expansion-Board/README.md

 > [!WARNING]
-> I want to pointout this _lower-Right_ `5VIN` pin, specifically because
+> I want to pointout this _lower-Right_ `5VIN` pin, specifically
-> all of the other ESP32-S3 Dev boards mentioned,
+> because, All of the other ESP32-S3 Dev boards mentioned, have
-> have a `GND` (power ground) pin in the lower-Right.&nbsp; Plugging
+> a `GND` (power ground) pin in the lower-Right.&nbsp; Plugging
 > in a `5V` pin into a `GND` header socket, or vice-versa,
 > is a quick way to short out and burn-up your Dev board!
 <hr>

 # Very clever 2-way “Yellow” and “Black” header sockets

-The design engineers for the “GOOUUU Tech ESP32-S3-CAM Expansion Board” have done something very clever!
-They have _cross-wired_, where needed, the pins in the `40-pin “Yellow”` header to the `42-pin “Black”` header to match the pinout functions.
+The design engineers for the _“GOOUUU Tech ESP32-S3-CAM Expansion Board”_ have done something very clever!&nbsp; They have _cross-wired_,&nbsp; where needed,&nbsp; the pins in the `40-pin “Yellow”` header to the `42-pin “Black”` header to match the pinout functions.

 **For example:**&nbsp; the first four upper-Right pins of the `40-pin “Yellow”` header are:&nbsp; `1.
 TXD`, `2.
 RXD`, `3.
 GPIO1`, `4.
 GPIO2`.
 The first five